 Dress up a simple compass design by adding flowers.
 Here, the differing line thicknesses add detail to the design without creating clutter.
 The ink replicates realism through the precise lines on the compass, the overall design of the mechanism, and the shading on the petals and leaves of the florals.

-Feather Compass Tattoo
+Geometric Compass Tattoo

 Four-Leaf Clover Compass Tattoo

 Instead of using flowers to adorn your compass, why not make it the compass itself?
 This design uses the four-leaf clover as the focal point of the ink, with the directional lines and letters overlayed.
 The dot shading gives the clover a bit of definition, and the sketch-like outline makes it feel hand-drawn.

 This tattoo plays with the contrast between dark and light by using thin lines and leaving large patches of visible skin, creating an airy and dainty design.
 The filled-in diamonds and the dark, crisp outlines on the outer arrows contrast starkly against the wispy (and almost disappearing) outlines of the rest of the design.

 When planning your compass tattoo, keep in mind that you can always play with shape.
 This ink heavily utilizes sharp lines, making the base design feel minimalistic and the dot detailing in the background almost seems to mimic constellations.
 The shading around the edge of the compass arrows makes the tattoo feel like it's almost floating above the skin.

 However, Caranfa says this design would fare longer in a bigger size.
 "My advice for any tattoo and many professional artists will agree with me, is that going bigger in size is best.
 The bigger the tattoo, the longer it will last.
 As you age, the layers of your skin begin to shift and the ink will look as though it is bleeding together and smudging.
 The smaller the tattoo, the faster it will blur," she explains.